pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v7-2/index.md

 ### Azure Active Directory

 With this release, we've introduced a new group of commands that allows you to manage administrative units.
-An administrative unitis a Microsoft Entra resource that can be a container for other Microsoft Entra resources.
+An administrative unit is a Microsoft Entra resource that can be a container for other Microsoft Entra resources.
 It may contain only users, groups, or devices.

 To retrieve a list of administrative units